 This was another week packed with new information and experiences!
 In only five days, I managed to set up a Postgres database, deploy it on AWS RDS, connect it to Metabase to create a dashboard and in turn connect it to AWS EC2 to make the dashboard run continuously.

 Getting the data

 The Northwind database is a sample database created by Microsoft for tutorials and testing purposes.
-It contains information about the business of “Northwind Trades”, a fictional company who sells various food products.
-It includes information about orders, inventory, purchasing, suppliers, shipping, and employees.
+It contains information about the business of “Northwind Trades”, a fictional company that sells various food products.
+Northwind includes information about orders, inventory, purchasing, suppliers, shipping, and employees.
 For my project, to make things a bit more complicated, I got the data in the form of several .csv files from here.
 I also got a .csv file with the country names and their ISO_A2 codes from here, in order to plot country data on a world map (I only realized this when creating the dashboard, so now you can spare yourself the frustration).

 Setting up a Postgres database

-First, I created tables for each of the files: each table was named like the .csv file it was designed for (e.g. order_details.csv file -> order_details table); in each table, I added columns that designated the columns in the respective .csv file.
-Here it’s important to note that the column names in the .csv files are written in camel case (e.g. orderID, shipCountry), and in PostgreSQL unquoted names are case-insensitive, but quoted names are case-sensitive.
-This means that you have to either specify the column names in quotes, or rename them in lowercase only, in order for the data to be imported; I chose the latter option and renamed the columns (e.g. order_id, ship_country).
+First, I created tables for each of the files: each table was named like the .csv file it was designed for (e.g. order_details.csv file -> order_details table).
+In each table, I added columns that designated the columns in the respective .csv file.
+Here it’s important to note that the column names in the .csv files are written in camel case (e.g. orderID, shipCountry) and in PostgreSQL unquoted names are case-insensitive, but quoted names are case-sensitive.
+This means that you have to either specify the column names in quotes or rename them in lowercase only, in order for the data to be imported; I chose the latter option and renamed the columns (e.g. order_id, ship_country).

 Hosting the project in the cloud